slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
-> *'The greatest rewards come from working on something that nobody has a name for.
-If you possibly can, work where there are no words for what you do.' -- Kevin Kelly*
 > *'You can obsess about serving your customers/audience/clients, or you can obsess about beating the competition.
 Both work, but of the two, obsessing about your customers will take you further.' -- Kevin Kelly*

-- there is no skill called business. avoid business magazines and business classes -- naval
-- it's never been easier to start a company. it's never been harder to build one. -- naval
+> *'Ask funders for money, and they’ll give you advice; but ask for advice and they’ll give you money.' -- Kevin Kelly*

+- two ways to make money: bundling and unbundling!
+- you only need to identify a market before others and profit from it. than wait till next one. it may take a decade.
 - Entrepeneurs are curious
 - Equity unlocks human potential: when people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding. empregados sempre c skin in the game. the enemies are outside not inside
 - CEOs are adaptable and flexible and good risk managers.
 - Founder relationships matter more than you think.
 Be nice!
 Or at least don’t be a jerk
 - Set and enforce an aspirational personal hourly rate.
 If fixing a problem will save less than your hourly rate, ignore it.
 If outsourcing a task will cost less than your hourly rate, outsource it.
 Become the best in the world at what you do.
 Keep redefining what you do until this is true.
 - persuade people to buy rather than teach people to buy. pro tip: Ask your current customers “What nearly stopped you buying from us?”
-- Jeff Bezos summed this up when he said “Your margin is my opportunity.”
-- É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja
 - One of my favorite pg ideas: "When something is described as a toy, that means it has everything an idea needs except being important.
 It’s cool; users love it; it just doesn’t matter.
 But if you’re living in the future and you build something cool that users love, it may matter more than outsiders think."
 - Moonshot: 10X bigger instead of 10%. imply a new process not an optimization.
 Aiming for something that is 10x better vs 10% better is 100 times more worth it… but never 100 times harder.
 - Raising money: The problem is that investors are too easy when it comes to giving second, third, fourth, fifth, sixth chances...
 And they absolutely suck at giving first chances to the right people.
 Investors just sit there and assume that the right people will find them, but they don’t.
 The right people are too busy working to be chasing down investors 24/7.
 The first-timers who end up getting funded over and over again are usually the ones who network 24/7 and their only real talent is seducing investors who confuse their well-rehearsed talk for passion and intelligence.